Transportation Paintings — The Art of Getting There

 A Western landscape painted in oils depicts a solitary covered wagon resting quietly on the open prairie.
 Lush green terrain stretches into the distance, rising gently to meet a soft sky filled with overhanging, puffy clouds.
 The scene evokes the spirit of pioneer life on the range—marked by quiet strength, isolation, and beauty.

 Part of the celebrated Life in Texas Series, the piece captures the distinctive spirit that defines the collection—honoring the heritage and resilience of those who shaped life on the frontier.
 Covered Wagon on the Prairie is hand-painted on a 16 x 20 inch stretched canvas using professional-grade oil paints.
-Its sides are left unpainted and raw, making it ideal for collectors who prefer the finished and traditional look of a framed presentation.
-The painting is signed by Texas artist Teresa Bernard, affirming its originality and personal provenance.
+The artwork wraps seamlessly around the canvas edges, creating a sleek, contemporary presentation that eliminates the need for framing.
+Delivered unframed, it’s ready to be customized to suit your individual taste and décor.
+Texas artist Teresa Bernard signs the painting, affirming its originality and personal provenance.
 It arrives unframed—perfect for tailoring to your personal style and space.

 Included with the artwork is a signed Certificate of Authenticity, embossed with the artist’s personal seal.
 This one-of-a-kind oil painting adds a timeless and meaningful touch to any collection—especially for those drawn to quiet storytelling, American history, or the enduring spirit of the pioneering legacy.